The Palmer Cup

 “I had long thought that an international competition such as this would enrich the lives of young men through the universal bond of the great game of golf.
 This year is particularly significant since it comes on the centennial anniversary of the founding of golf on the college level,” said Mr. Palmer.

 Great venues have highlighted the competition since its inception in 1997.
 After Bay Hill, the Palmer Cup was next contested in Scotland in 1998 on the Old and New Courses at St. Andrews.
-In subsequent years the matches have been played at such historic venues as The Honors Course, Royal Liverpool, Baltusrol, Doonbeg, Cassique, Ballybunion, Whistling Straits-The Irish, Prestwick, Caves Valley, Glasgow Golf Club Gailes Links, Cherry Hills, Royal Portrush Golf Club, The Stanwich Club, Royal Country Down Golf Club and, most recently, Wilmington Country Club in 2013.
+In subsequent years the matches have been played at such historic venues as The Honors Course, Royal Liverpool, Baltusrol, Doonbeg, Cassique, Ballybunion, Whistling Straits-The Irish, Prestwick, Caves Valley, Glasgow Golf Club Gailes Links, Cherry Hills, Royal Portrush Golf Club, The Stanwich Club, Royal Country Down Golf Club, Wilmington Country Club and, most recently, Walton Heath Golf Club in 2014.